How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 - Analyze the MySQL Slow Query Logs to find queries that take longer to run than the seconds that you set for long_query_time.
 You can also review your workload and analyze your queries to improve performance and memory consumption.
 For more information, see The Slow Query Log on the MySQL website.
 Tip: When you use Slow Query Log or General Query Log, set the parameter log_output to FILE.

 - Use the MariaDB Audit Plugin to audit database activity.
-For example, you can track users who are logging on to the database or queries that are run against the database.
+For example, you can track users that are logging on to the database or queries that are run against the database.
 For more information, see MariaDB Audit Plugin support.

-- If you use Aurora for MySQL, you can also use Advanced Auditing.
+- If you use Aurora for MySQL, then you can also use Advanced Auditing.
 Auditing can give you more control over the types of queries you want to log.
 Doing so reduces the overhead for logging.

 - Use the innodb_print_all_deadlocks parameter to check for deadlocks and resource locking.
 You can use this parameter to record information about deadlocks in InnoDB user transactions in the MySQL error log.
 For more information, see innodb_print_all_deadlocks on the MySQL website.